 Weight issues

-* Diagnosis * You can already deduce from the symptoms whether a horse is likely to suffer from insulin resistance.
+Diagnosis You can already deduce from the symptoms whether a horse is likely to suffer from insulin resistance.
 But if you really want to be sure, you can have a vet measure the glucose AND insulin levels in the blood.
-There are also horses that do not yet have clearly visible symptoms but nevertheless have insulin resistance, so a test is very sensible for them.
-Do not give any food for at least four hours before the test and do not let the horse do any work for at least four hours before the test, then the test is the most reliable, but even then the results can vary significantly from day to day.
-Therefore, it is recommended that insulin levels are measured multiple times, says Shannon E. Pratt, PhD, of North Carolina State University.
-A value of 20-30 μ / ml means that the horse has an increased value and can best be tested again in the near future (in the meantime, of course, make sure that this horse is also fed very frugally: no concentrates or grains, be careful with grass and absolutely no roots, apples, etc.).
-A value of 30 μ / ml indicates that the horse is truly insulin resistant.
-If you know that a horse is suffering from insulin resistance, you can adjust the diet to minimize it. |
+There are also horses that do not yet have any clearly visible symptoms, but nevertheless do have insulin resistance, so a test is very sensible for them.
+Do not give food for at least four hours before the test and do not let the horse do any work for at least four hours before the test, then the test is the most reliable, but even then the results can vary significantly from day to day.
+Therefore, it is recommended that insulin levels are measured multiple times, according to Shannon E. Pratt, PhD, of North Carolina State University.
+A value of 20-30µ/ml means that the horse has an increased value and can best be tested again in the near future (in the meantime, of course, make sure that this horse is also fed very frugally: no concentrates or grains, be careful with grass and absolutely no carrots, apples, etc.).
+A value of 30µ/ml indicates that the horse is truly insulin resistant.
+If you know that a horse suffers from insulin resistance, you can adjust the diet to minimize it. |

 This often involves a vicious circle: An insulin level that is too high ensures that fat is preserved, but the fatter the animal is, the more insulin it needs.